fawolfmann/bert_extractor/README.md

 $ pip install -r requirements.txt
 ```

-### TODOs
+### Next Steps

-This package is in WIP there are some things in the code to improve, you will find the TODOs in the code.
+Note: This package is in WIP there are some things in the code to improve, you will find the TODOs in the code.

+- Implement with Airflow
+- Parallelize with Spark if the volume of data requires.